trlsmax/imgui-vtk/README.md

-# VTK adapter for DearImGUI
+# VTK Widget for DearImGUI

 * An effort to incorporate VTK's dataset visualization capabilities with versatility of DearImGUI.
 * Renders VTK content into a viewport within an ImGui Window